M-Taha-98/365-Retail-Merchandise-Analysis/README.md

 -	**Market Performance:** An evaluation of metrics: Sales, Units Sold, AOV across regions, comparison of local vs international regional business performance, and categorizing that across gender split.
 -	**Customer Ratings & Feedback:** An assessment of the customer feedback across different markets and products, impact on revenue and transactions, and identification of common bottlenecks in performance driving poor ratings and reviews.

-An interactive Power BI dashboard used to report and explore trends can be found here [link].
+An interactive Power BI dashboard used to report and explore trends can be found [here.](https://app.powerbi.com/view?r=eyJrIjoiMzZjMWQ5NGItYzliYS00OTQ3LWI4YWYtNTFhOTJjOTIyYmU1IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 ## 📆 Data Structure